melvin15may/ssdedupe/docs/installation.rst

 Stable release
 --------------

-To install pgdedupe, run this command in your terminal:
+To install ssdedupe, run this command in your terminal:

 .. code-block:: console

-    $ pip install numpy && pip install pgdedupe
+    $ pip install numpy && pip install ssdedupe

-This is the preferred method to install pgdedupe, as it will always install the most recent stable release.
+This is the preferred method to install ssdedupe, as it will always install the most recent stable release.
 Note that numpy is currently a pre-requisite for the installation process itself.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.